mzrnsh/jekyllwind/README.md

 ### 2. GitHub Pages

 Since this boilerplate uses PostCSS, it won't work on GitHub Pages out of box.
 Instead, you will need to use GitHub Actions.
-Step-by-step instructions available at [OhSoStatic Jekyll](https://jekyll.ohsostatic.com/devops/how-to-use-tailwind-css-with-jekyll-on-github-pages).
+Step-by-step instructions available [here](https://mzrn.sh/2023/10/26/how-to-use-tailwind-css-with-jekyll-on-github-pages/).

 ## Contribution